 Fort Peck in Valley County, Montana — The American West (Mountains)

 Location.
-48° 0.601′ N, 106° 25.292′ W. Marker is in Fort Peck, Montana, in Valley County.
-Marker can be reached from Yellowstone Road near Winter Harbor, on the left when traveling east.
-The marker is located in front of the Fort Peck Interpretive Center.
+48° 0.499′ N, 106° 24.016′ W. Marker is in Fort Peck, Montana, in Valley County.
+Marker is at the intersection of Yager Road and State Highway 24, on the left when traveling south on Yager Road.
 Touch for map.
 Marker is in this post office area: Fort Peck MT 59223, United States of America.
 Touch for directions.